-Next, click on the box next to the first three Research Articles, and click on Export Citations.
+Next, click on the box next to the first three Research Articles, and click on Export Citations (box icon with an arrow going through it).
 Export the references in ACM Ref format.
 This allows you to copy the reference in ACM format, or to download it to your computer.